ShadowGrendo/foundry-shadowrun6e/devlog.md

 tried to setup a gulp watch version of the character sheet, but there are too many dependencies to be worth it.
 We'll just have to do it through the app.

-So, big question is what kind of layout to
+So, big question is what is the layout for the character?
+I don't like the book one, we have the power of tabs so might as well use them.

+There is totally a bug in the token association. dnd5e works just fine.